nailplsh/Nitty/README.md

 Discord: hazelnitwit#0001 OR https://discord.gg/zV4KuWMCzx (my bot development server)

-(Always preface that you are from GitHub, please)
+(Always preface that you are from GitHub if you are approaching me via email or my personal Discord rather than the server.)